adap/flower/examples/flower-via-docker-compose /README.md

      dbcd8cf1faf1   grafana/grafana:latest              "/run.sh --config=/e…"   12 minutes ago   Up 5 minutes             0.0.0.0:3000->3000/tcp                           grafana
      80c4a599b2a3   prom/prometheus:latest              "/bin/prometheus --c…"   12 minutes ago   Up 5 minutes             0.0.0.0:9090->9090/tcp                           prometheus
      169880ab80bd   gcr.io/cadvisor/cadvisor:v0.47.0    "/usr/bin/cadvisor -…"   12 minutes ago   Up 5 minutes (healthy)   0.0.0.0:8080->8080/tcp                           cadvisor
      ```

+   - To monitor the resource utilization of your containers in real-time and see the limits imposed in the Docker Compose file, you can use the `docker stats` command.
+This command provides a live stream of container CPU, memory, and network usage statistics.
+      ```bash
+      ➜  ~ docker stats
+     ```

 3. **Automated Grafana Configuration**: